FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 <script defer src="pathToFFWebComponents/dist/bundle.js"></script>
 ```

-**NOTE**
+> Note
+>

-Actually, you can set the necessary communication information in the `ffReady` handler yourself with JavaScript and fire events to FACT-Finder earlier.
+> Actually, you can set the necessary communication information in the `ffReady` handler yourself with JavaScript and fire events to FACT-Finder earlier.

 Be aware that the dispatching of FACT-Finder responses to all subscribers is cached and postponed until all components have been upgraded.
 Current added _callbacks_ are invoked through `factfinder.communication.ResultDispatcher.addCallback` as soon as the FACT-Finder response arrives.